Medina Camps LogoMedina Camps

 Yes – we can usually arrange the visa for you against a small processing fee.
 Many of our students have already taken us up on this – brothers and sisters from different countries have come to Medina this way without any hassle.
 Alternatively, students are of course welcome to arrange the visa themselves if they prefer.

 Students usually arrange the trip to the camp themselves – simply by taxi from the airport or train station.
+The distances are short: from Medina airport (MED) you reach us in about 10 minutes by car, from the train station (Madinah High-Speed Rail) in about 5 minutes.
 So that this works smoothly at any time, you always have access to the camp – even late at night or very early in the morning.
 At the entrance there's a key locker where you can get into the accommodation and pick up your personal key.
 This means you don't have to stick to fixed arrival times.
+Full check-in details – including the access code and step-by-step instructions – are available after booking in your student area.

 Every student who has been with us so far has performed their Umrah during the stay – some even did several.
 Even with larger groups this has worked out smoothly.
 We deliberately leave the organization of the Umrah to the students themselves: • Everyone has their own preferences on timing and number of Umrahs • The time spent in Mecca varies from person to person • Self-organized it's also significantly cheaper Some go on their own, others together with fellow students – it has always worked out really well.
 If you need support or info for planning, we're of course happy to help.